about

 "A loom in the Musée du Textile in Cholet, France." by sethoscope

-My book Mourning Nation to Come: Creole Nativism in Nineteenth-Century American Literatures (LSU, 2019) focuses on the early national period in American letters, using a comparative method that considers how the historical romance in poetry and prose participated in or responded to the shifting political affiliations in both North and South America.
-I have published in Early American Literature, ISLE: Interdisciplinary Studies in Literature and Environment, Americanist Approaches to the Book of Mormon, Papers of the James Fenimore Cooper Society, Teaching Games and Game Studies in the Literature Classroom, Networked Humanities, and Inventing Place: Writing Lone Star Rhetorics.
+My book Mourning the Nation to Come: Creole Nativism in Nineteenth-Century American Literatures (LSU, 2019) focuses on the early national period in American letters, using a comparative method that considers how the historical romance in poetry and prose participated in or responded to the shifting political affiliations in both North and South America.
+Mourning the Nation to Come has been reviewed in Early American Literature, American Literary History, CHOICE: Current Reviews for Academic Libraries, and Legacy: A Journal of American Women Writers.

 My research languages are English, Spanish, Portuguese, and French.